Specify CPU options for an Amazon EC2

 -

-The first selector configures the number of threads
+Use the first selector to configure the number of

 -

-The second selector configures the number of CPUs that
+Use the second selector to configure the number of

 -